google/peoplemath/README.md

 The project has a continuous build that uses [Google Cloud Build](https://cloud.google.com/cloud-build/).
 Pull requests will not be accepted until this continuous build passes.

 The build uses the `Dockerfile` in the root of the project.
 It uses a base image which was constructed using the `Dockerfile` in the `build` directory.

 To reproduce the behaviour of the continuous build, first construct the base image using `docker build -t peoplemath-build-base -f build/Dockerfile build`.
 Then substitute `peoplemath-build-base` into the `FROM` clause of the root `Dockerfile`, and run `docker build -t peoplemath-build .` from the root of the project.

+I hope to make it possible to see the automated build status from GitHub in the future.

 ## Deployment to App Engine